 A copy of the TOR of the RMC is available for viewing at the Group's corporate website at www.oversea.com.my.

-During the FYE 2020, one (1) RMC meeting was held.
-The activities carried out by the RMC were as follows:-
+During FYE 2021, one (1) RMC meeting was held together with the members of SC.
+The activities carried out by the RMC were as follows: